artsamoilov/artsamoilov/README.md

 ###

-<p align="left">My name is Arthur and I'm a frontend developer with UI/UX background, currently living in Serbia</p>
+<p align="left">My name is Arthur and I'm a React developer with UI/UX background, currently living in Serbia</p>

 ###